FrancisCrickInstitute/Phenix_HCS_Imagestitcher/README.md

 This project is organised as a data-science pipeline to allow for faithful reconstruction of test-data for ease of understanding how these function works.
 At least, I hope for you!

-Happy to be tweeted @ajay_bhargava
+Happy to be tweeted @ajay_bhargava, and please give credit where credit is due.

 Project Organization